paulbaumgarten/pbaumgarten.com/myp-design/cozmo/README.md

 <img src="arucodes/4x4_1000-50-small.png" style="float:right">

 For this exercise we are going to keep it simple and use some ArUco Markers.
 Think of ArUco as mini-QR-codes.
 They are a 2D black and white block code that are very easy for the vision system to recognise and decode.
-There are a couple of different versions, but the one we are using will create 4x4 blakc and white grids that Python will recognise as being a number between 0 and 999.
+There are a couple of different versions, but the one we are using will create 4x4 black and white grids that Python will recognise as being a number between 0 and 999.
 This ArUco represents the number 50.

 You will need to print your own ArUco labels.
 You can generate them from this website [http://chev.me/arucogen/](http://chev.me/arucogen/) (keep the "dictionary" setting on 4x4).
 From my trials a marker of 50mm was detectable by the Cozmo at a distance of approximately 50cm.
 You will have to experiment with the sizes you need based on the range you want it to recognise the code.